nnitinkumar/vector-desk/README.md

 VectorDesk is a FastAPI service for document analysis, comparison, and retrieval-augmented chat.
 Upload PDFs (or DOCX/TXT) to get an LLM-generated structural analysis, diff two documents against each other, or build a FAISS-backed vector index and chat with your documents.

-VectorDesk is built on top of the [`document_portal`](https://github.com/sunnysavita10/document_portal) scaffold by Sunny Savita — credit to the original project for the base architecture (ingestion, chat, and comparison pipelines).

 ## Features